JonnyDavison/daily_sales/README.md

 ## Project Overview
-Developing 'Daily Sales' has been a been a long time coming from the authors previous career.
-This daily analysis is essential to the succeful running of small and medium food buisness, where this information is key to decission making ahead of the following day.
-The development process included, reserach, indusrty knowlege and followed a logic flowchart.
-There are built in features to assit and guide the user throught the program:
+Developing 'Daily Sales' has been a long time coming from the author's previous career.
+This daily analysis is essential to the successful running of small and medium food business, where this information is key to decision making ahead of the following day.
+The development process included, research, industry knowledge and followed a logic flowchart.
+There are built in features to assist and guide the user through the program:

-- Error handeling to validate user input
+- Error handling to validate user input
 - User feedback on the input (Custom ValueError messages)
 - Text spacing for user readability
 - Useful information passed back quickly to the user
 - Information stored in order to provide accounts for review

 The project also uses Google Worksheet API for:
-- Inputing and storing Data
+- Inputting and storing Data
 - Sales, Costs & Results pages to store financial data
-- Pulling data for calulation
+- Pulling data for calculation
-- Storing the calulation results
+- Storing the calculation results
 - Providing the user with a large data set

 This is the [Google worksheet](https://docs.google.com/spreadsheets/d/1NckZYPLVFrlbqXG2FIFwfhZlNg0fQ67WtQURLmhWKC8/edit?usp=sharing) used to hold the data